serverboards/exosql/README.md

 This have two important implications:

-1. There is a bug when you mix `ORDER BY` name and column name.
-The second order by number will be always more important than by name.
+1. There is a bug when you mix `ORDER BY` expression and column number.
+The second order by number will be always more important than by expression.
-2. At `CROSSTAB` the `ORDER BY` name just dont work.
+2. At `CROSSTAB` the `ORDER BY` name just don't work.
 When data gets into the crosstab algorithm the order is not specified for rows, and is alphabetical for columns.
 It is possible to order by number, as it happens after the crosstab.